Abiraam/Implementing_NFA/README.txt

 	runNFA

-(Theres a pre compiled exe file included with this project if you can't get it to work)
+(There's a pre compiled exe file included with this project if you can't get it to work)